JanRSmit/HALS-Mechatronics/README.md

 ·         Postprocessing s/w  :  [lah-scanner](https://github.com/dfapinov/lah-scanner)

-The current version of the HALS-Robot, ready to run a measurement:
+The september 2026 version of the HALS-Robot, ready to run a measurement:
 ![Alt text](HALS-Robot--01.jpg)